Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 "On what charges?"
 "Corrupting the youth, impiety, inciting violence, inciting rebellions against Athenian democracy, and many more.
 I would like to continue to list the many ways your students have tried to burn down the city, but I cannot be here all day".
-"On these charges and many more, I hereby sentence you to death" The crowd erupts - many of the Dikasteria are great friends with the philosopher, and would hate to see him dead.
+"On these charges and many more, I hereby sentence you to death" The crowd erupts - a small minority of the Dikasteria are great friends with the philosopher, and would hate to see him dead.
-Many more are convinced this is the man that will cause Athen's downfall.
+Many more are convinced this is the man that will cause Athens' downfall.
 The stern judge shouts in a deafening voice "SILENCE".
-The Dikasteria silences slowly.
-"Will no one speak up for this man?"
+The Dikasteria winds down slowly, settling on an anxious tension as the room holds it's breath for the judges next words.
+"As is Athens tradition, I will allow a re-trial if anyone should vouch for this man with his life.
+Know that doing this may get you executed as well.
+Kallistoniki, perhaps you would like to give us a strong general's opinion? perhaps your son has some insights?"
+The silence deafens.
+- Will Epaminondas speak up?
+## Scene 5: Underground Crime
+In an underground temple somewhere in Athens, a hooded figure sits atop a small, humble throne made of black and white marble, split exactly down the middle.
+Behind and above the figure looms a split black-white marble giant, dressed in a simple toga of neutral gray stone.
+The statue seems normal, human, except for the head - on it are carved two faces, one of bliss and one of agony, adorning two sides of the statues head.
+The figure speaks to a man knelt below him "So you have come to me for power, and what do you wish to give in return?"
--
+- What does Theodore offer?
+"Very well, "

 ![[Akropolis.png | 300]]